 Amounts earned but not estimated to be collected within the ensuing fiscal year will be fully deferred and will not be accrued as revenue.

+Revenues of proprietary and fiduciary funds are recognized on a full accrual basis of accounting.
+Under this basis of accounting, amounts must be earned, regardless of when collection occurs.
+See SAM section 13400.

 REVENUE 8210